shayyan-ai/ipl-analysis/README.md

 # IPL Data Analysis

 ## What this project does
-Analysis of IPL cricket matches from 2007-2022.
+Analysis of IPL cricket matches from 2007-2022 and an ML model that shows diffrence between residual and fitted values

 ## Key Findings
 - Toss winner wins only 51% of matches